ABOUT INDISPENSABLE MUSIC

-Time in the business left me jaded, so it was a huge surprise when I teamed up with Rosie G. to develop The Rosie G.spot, a hub for her showcase of independent artists.
-I had spent years excavating the past, but she brought me back to the future.
-It is with renewed fervor that I approach the thing I most love in the in the world, not as a player, but as a listener and fanatic.
-This site is not going to feature the latest pop sensations.
-Instead, We will focus on independent artists and stalwarts from other genres who keep music alive.
+Time in the business left me jaded, though, so it was a huge surprise when I teamed up with Rosie G. to develop The Rosie G.spot, a hub for her showcase of independent artists.
+I had spent years excavating the past, but she brought me back to the present.
+It is with renewed fervor that I approach the thing I most love in the world, not as a player, but as a listener and fan.